 The Abstract Expressionists saw their project as the culmination and the conclusion of the Western tradition in the fine arts.
 Nevertheless, artists have continued to ask, "What now?
 What next?
 What then?"
-This class examines some of
+This class examines some of the answers to those questions.
+Students explore the transformations that art has undergone over the past half of the century and trace the social, technological, theoretical, and critical forces that have driven a series of self-proclaimed revolutions.

-Modern Space AS220

-Until the last century, human success depended on our ability to conquer nature and overcome our own weaknesses.
+Modern Space AS220 Until the last century, human success depended on our ability to conquer nature and overcome our own weaknesses.
 In the 20th century, we proved the ability to exercise overwhelming control over the environment with powerful new technologies and discovered profound insights into the workings of human psychology.
 In this course, students will explore ways that designers have internalized their approaches to the built environment and translated psychological and emotional response into physical form.
-Prereauisite: Art History III